deepikasingh19/scalereal/readme.md

+PREREQUISITE :

+Terraform installed in your local machine and connection to your AWS account using keys.

 1. Run the "main.tf" file to create all the resources required for this use case.
 2. Uploading the CSV file "dd-test.csv" with the contents to S# will add the items to DynamoDB table using the lambda function "create.py".
 3. API gateway is created using the swagger file which will create the appropriate methods and resources.